 Both strokes and Alzheimer’s Disease are linked to poor dental care.
 In fact, according to Reuters Health, patients were 70% more likely to develop Alzheimer’s if they had periodontitis for over 10 years.
 Regular dentist visits can help slow down the progression of gum disease and prevent periodontal disease.

 Spring has sprung, and with so many beneficial reasons, there is simply no excuse for not visiting your dentist for a spring cleaning and checkup.
 Whether you’re new in the area, ready to get back into your regular dental visits, or simply wanting to begin a habit of regular dental visits, we can help!
-Find a PERFECT TEETH dentist in your area online or call 844-717-9588 to make an appointment today!
+Find a PERFECT TEETH dentist in your area online to make an appointment today!